0xDBFB7/ceramic/documents/landing_page.md

 A few months ago, it became apparent that a certain something would require several thousand ultra-high-temperature vacuum-safe ceramic insulators with arbitrary geometries, and the economics could only work out if the parts could later be produced in-house for less than $0.05 each.

-Moreover, I needed a reliable process with 30-minute turnaround for prototyping, without requiring specialized tooling.
+Moreover, I needed a reliable process with 30-minute turnaround for prototyping, without requiring specialized tooling beyond a PLA FDM 3d printer.

 Also, I had a budget of $300.